kilocoin/kilocoin/doc/unit-tests.md

-Compiling/running litecoind unit tests
+Compiling/running kilocoind unit tests
 ------------------------------------

-litecoind unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.
+kilocoind unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.

 To compile and run the tests: